hannibunny/nlpbook/NLP/_build/html/_sources/05representations/05lsi.md

 \right)
 $$

 In the Inverted-Index each column represents a document.
-Each column is an $n$-dimensional vector, where $n$ is the number of words in the corpus.
-Hence, each document can be considered as a point in the n-dimensional space.
-LSI defines a transformation from this $n$-dimensional space into a $k$-dimensional space, where $k$ is usually much smaller than $n$.
+Each column is an $t$-dimensional vector, where $t$ is the number of different words in the corpus.
+Hence, each document can be considered as a point in the t-dimensional space.
+LSI defines a transformation from this $t$-dimensional space into a $k$-dimensional space, where $k$ is usually much smaller than $t$.
 The representation of the documents in this new $k$-dimensional space is such that, documents which refer to the same topics, have similar k-dimensional vectors (are nearby points in the $k$-dimensional space).

 For example the 2-dimensional space, the 6 documents of the example may have the following representations:[^f1]